smartdevicelink/sdl_evolution/proposals/0176-high-level-interface-views-and-controllers.md

 #### SDLButtonView

 Every button view added to the view controller's view will be used for the button managers `softButtons` array.
 If desired the app developer can manage the soft button views in a dedicated subview of type `SDLView`.
 This view will maintain a private reference to an `SDLSoftButtonObject` object wrapping and bypassing all the initializers, properties and methods.
 Below is a preview of the `SDLButtonView` class for illustration.
-The implementation will incude *all* the methods etc.
+The implementation will include *all* the methods etc.

 ```objc
 @interface SDLButtonView : SDLView